Agishma-KP/Python-Assignment-1/README.md

 # Python-Assignment-1
-This assignment includes the basics functions for python
+This assignment covers the fundamental functions in Python.